HamzaAliZahid/Cats-vs-Dogs-Image-Classifier/README.md

 This project is an image classification model that can tell whether an image is of a cat or a dog.
 It’s built using TensorFlow and uses transfer learning on Google’s MobileNetV2 to achieve high accuracy.
 _______________________________________________________________________________________________________________
 Features:
-    High accuracy - Over 90% on good-quality images of cats and dogs.
-    Easy-to-use UI - Built with Streamlit for quick predictions.
-    Confidence score - See how confident the model is in its prediction.
-    Supported image formats: PNG, JPG, JPEG.
+    High accuracy - Over 90% on good-quality images of cats and dogs.\n Easy-to-use UI - Built with Streamlit for quick predictions.\n Confidence score - See how confident the model is in its prediction.\n Supported image formats: PNG, JPG, JPEG.\n
 _______________________________________________________________________________________________________________
 How to Run